rohith8272/rohith8272.github.io/blog/atak_01.md

 ### Notes
 1. The **Google Play version** of ATAK **does not load custom plugins**.
 To test your plugin, use the **developer ATAK APK** included in the **ATAK SDK** instead.

-**Installation on a Tablet** If you have a tablet available:
+2. **Installation on a Tablet** If you have a tablet available:
 Send both .apk files (the ATAK developer build and your plugin).
 Install them in order — ATAK first, then your plugin.

-2 .Check for errors in the terminal using:
+3. Check for errors in the terminal using:
 ```bash
 adb logcat | grep -i "helloworld"
 ```

-3. I had to change the android apk version here:
+4. I had to change the android apk version here:
 ![im1](atak01/atak04.png)

-4. Add maps by loading data packages:  drag and drop the zip files from here: https://github.com/joshuafuller/ATAK-Maps
+5. Add maps by loading data packages:  drag and drop the zip files from here: https://github.com/joshuafuller/ATAK-Maps

-5. Here is the original tutorial I used to setup my plugin:
+6. Here is the original tutorial I used to setup my plugin:
    [link](https://www.riis.com/blog/atak-plugins-part-1)